-The engagement process facilitated by the Triage Team and Guest Service Associates (GSA’s), often opens the door to a neighbor’s involvement beyond utilizing basic services.
+The engagement process facilitated by the Guest Service Associates (GSA’s) and Case Managers, often opens the door to a neighbor’s involvement beyond utilizing basic services.
 The intake process ensures comprehensive assessment to identify appropriate short & long-term interventions.
 The Triage Team offers same day meetings to make immediate referrals for shelter or housing, medical care, mental health care, legal and vocational services.

 Housing Relocation & Support Program

 The primary goal of intensive case managers working with neighbors in housing is to establish rapport, follow the client’s lead, and maintain commitment to housing first principles.